21ideas-org/21ideas.org/content.en/docs/Theory/privacy/privatnost-v-seti-bitcoin.md

 **[Schnorr](https://en.bitcoin.it/wiki/Schnorr "Schnorr")** is a digital signature scheme which has many benefits over the status-quo [ECDSA](https://en.bitcoin.it/wiki/Elliptic_Curve_Digital_Signature_Algorithm "Elliptic Curve Digital Signature Algorithm") [^52] [^53].
 One side effect is that any N-of-N [^54] and M-of-N [multisignature](https://en.bitcoin.it/wiki/Multisignature "Multisignature") can be easily made to look like a single-sig when included on the blockchain.
 Adding [Schnorr](https://en.bitcoin.it/wiki/Schnorr "Schnorr") to bitcoin requires a [Softfork](https://en.bitcoin.it/wiki/Softfork "Softfork") consensus change.
 As of 2019 a design for the signature scheme has been proposed [^55].
 The required [softfork](https://en.bitcoin.it/wiki/Softfork "Softfork") consensus change is still in the design stage as of early-2019.

-**[Scriptless scripts](https://en.bitcoin.it/w/index.php?title=Scriptless_scripts&action=edit&redlink=1 "Scriptless scripts (page does not exist)")** are a set of cryptographic protocols which provide a way of replicating the logic of [script](https://en.bitcoin.it/wiki/Script "Script") without actually having the script conditions visible, which increases privacy and scalability by removing information from the blockchain [^56] [^57] [^58] [^59].
+**Scriptless scripts** are a set of cryptographic protocols which provide a way of replicating the logic of [script](https://en.bitcoin.it/wiki/Script "Script") without actually having the script conditions visible, which increases privacy and scalability by removing information from the blockchain [^56] [^57] [^58] [^59].
 This is generally aimed at protocols involving [Hash Time Locked Contracts](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts "Hash Time Locked Contracts") such as [Lightning Network](https://en.bitcoin.it/wiki/Lightning_Network "Lightning Network") and [CoinSwap](https://en.bitcoin.it/wiki/CoinSwap "CoinSwap").

 With scriptless scripts, nearly the only thing visible is the public keys and signatures.
 More than that, in multi-party settings, there will be a single public key and a single signature for all the actors.
 Everything looks the same-- [lightning](https://en.bitcoin.it/wiki/Lightning_Network "Lightning Network") [payment channels](https://en.bitcoin.it/wiki/Payment_channels "Payment channels") would look the same as single-sig payments, escrows, [atomic swaps](https://en.bitcoin.it/wiki/Atomic_swap "Atomic swap"), or sidechain federation pegs.
 Pretty much anything you think about that people are doing on bitcoin in 2019, can be made to look essentially the same [^60].